viihna-lehraine/Shadex/README.md

 ColorGen is a web-based color palette generator.
 It produces 8 varieties of color scheme and can convert between 6 color formats.

 ### NOTE
-Please use the branch "v0.5" to use the program.
-The main branch is in a state of development and is NOT stable.
+For regular use, please select the main branch.
+Branch v0.5-dev is not stable.

 ***